Get access to everything we publish when you sign up for Outside+.

 “Everyone on our team showed tremendous tenacity,” she said.
 “Businesses fail in a lot shorter time.
 I’m incredibly proud of our team’s ability to stay committed to something that was always challenging, even with so many wins along the way.”
 Ultimately, though, “it’s important to know when to fold and to give yourself permission to do that,” she said.
 “You have to measure your own success in life.”

-Davis told SNEWS that she has a “fantastic job lined up in the industry,” and that she’ll release the details of that new venture soon.
+Davis told OBJ that she has a “fantastic job lined up in the industry,” and that she’ll release the details of that new venture soon.